 Over a decade ago he became the pastor of that same parish where we first met.
 In the intervening years, the tech boom had caused radical changes in the demographic composition of the old neighborhood.
 So had shifts in the culture -- both that of the secular society and of the church.
 Jon was ready to lead in this changing world, because he is deeply grounded in the thing that never changes, that is, the gospel of the Christ.

 Fr.
 Jon is an activist.
 He is a community leader in matters relating to immigration and equality.
-In his most recent homily he speaks profoundly -- and prophetically -- about our call as the body of Christ to include rather than to exclude
+In his most recent homily he speaks profoundly -- and prophetically -- about our call as the body of Christ to include rather than to exclude.

 It is to walk on a razor's edge these days to "name out loud our diversity" in a Catholic parish.
 But it is to proclaim the savior, Jesus, who scandalously offered open table fellowship to exactly those people the law, God's law, said must be shunned.